syscoin/pali-mobile/README.md

 # GoPocket App

 ![logo](logo.png)

-Go Pocket is a new generation multi-chain wallet that provides security safeguard for Crypto users.
+Pali Wallet is a new generation multi-chain wallet that provides security safeguard for Crypto users.

 🔗[Official Website](https://gopocket.security)